Bcicenas/personal_manager/README.md

 Simple web application to manage your tasks, shoppings lists and more

 # To do list
- - Add time to tasks in plans tasks
- - Task duration
+ - UI/UX improvements
- - Task duration validation
 # Work in Progress
- - Add time to tasks in plans tasks
+ - Add new plan button in calendar

 # Done Tasks
  - Basic FrontEnd